James River Bridge: History

 In 1978, Bicycles, mopeds, and pedestrians were banned from using the bridge; the easternmost crossing for them is the Jamestown Ferry, about 25 mi upstream.
 The State Highway and Transportation Commission banned these transportation modes from using the bridge in 1978 "in the interest of safety", due to high traffic and lack of sidewalks.
 Once the replacement bridge was completed, they returned to the question in 1983, and decided to continue the ban, since the new bridge also had no sidewalks or sufficient recovery area.

 James River Bridge.
 Picture taken from Huntington Park Beach.

 A new four-lane lift bridge was completed in stages from 1975 to 1982.
-During construction, the two southbound lanes of the new bridge were completed first and carried northbound traffic while the old bridge carried two lanes of southbound traffic until the northbound lanes of the new bridge were completed.
+During construction, the two southbound lanes of the new bridge were completed first and carried two-way traffic, connecting to the old lift span via temporary bridge lanes from 1975 to 1980.
+The new four-lane lift span and approaches were completed in 1980 and connected to the southbound lanes which were still carrying two-way traffic.
+The northbound lanes of the new bridge were completed in 1982, at which point the bridge became a fully functional four-lane facility.
 When the northbound lanes of the new bridge opened the old bridge was demolished, but a 0.75 mi section on the Newport News side was retained for use as a fishing pier.
 Now known as the James River Pier, it is the longest fishing pier on the East Coast.

 At the Newport News end, traffic approaches the bridge at a six-ramp partial cloverleaf interchange, where Mercury Boulevard (carrying U.S. Route 17, U.S. Route 258, and State Route 32 onto the bridge) passes over Warwick Boulevard (U.S. Route 60).
 After an intersection with River Road and the entrance to Huntington Park, the four-lane divided bridge begins, lying to the southeast a part of the old bridge that remains as a fishing pier.
 The 126.5 m lift span over the shipping channel, with a clearance of 44.1 m when raised and 18.2 m when lowered, is about 1/4 of the way along the 7.0714 km bridge.
 This allows ocean-going ships to pass en route to civilian port facilities in Hopewell and at the Port of Richmond.